amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 *Inaccessible*.
 Some tools are inaccessible in that they either cost money, are closed source, or are not extensible.
 Proselint has none of these limitations.

-..
-All other tools are riddled with false positives.
-Consequently, compared to Proselint, every tool suffers from the problem of imprecision as defined by lintscore on our corpus of professionally edited essays.
-All of the tools – including proselint – are incomplete; no tool frees all of our collective knowledge about best practices in writing from its bindings.
-Completion may be an intractable goal, but that merely highlights the vitalness of Proselint's open-source, community participation model to the endeavor.
-Some tools are inaccessible in that they either cost money, are closed source, or are not extensible.
-Proselint has none of these limitations.

 What to check: usage, not grammar
 ---------------------------------